cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 TAA has a partial fix in the latest nightly builds.

-**Important Note**: TAA is completely fixed in the **pd-upscaler** builds of REFramework, and performance is greatly improved with a new renderer.
+**Important Note** (This only applies to RT builds of RE2/3/7, RE8 and newer games): TAA is completely fixed in the **pd-upscaler** builds of REFramework, and performance is greatly improved with a new renderer.

 This will eventually make its way into the stable builds, but you can find the **pd-upscaler** builds here, with a GitHub account: [https://github.com/praydog/REFramework/actions](https://github.com/praydog/REFramework/actions)